 This course will begin with the 16th century and the arrival of the Jesuits and continue to the present.
 It will examine artists’ responses to the outside world and investigate how cultural exchanges were formed, merged, and clashed.
 Topics covered will include Western science and local culture in the Ming dynasty, Manchu identity and Qing expansionism, export trade art, Western impact on prints, intra-Asian paintings, and visions of the “East” in the global art world.

 This course aims to give students an introduction to the principles and practices of working in an art museum.
 It will be conducted by curatorial staff of the University Museum and Art Gallery.
 Students majoring in Fine Arts are given first preference, but other students fulfilling the prerequisite may apply.
-Students wishing to apply for admission to FINE4005 (Museum studies internship) are strongly urged to take this course first, ideally in their third year.
+Students wishing to apply for admission to FINE4005 (Fine Arts internship (capstone)) are strongly urged to take this course first, ideally in their third year.

-This course introduces artistic practices and material culture in Africa, focusing especially on western, central, and southern regions.
+This course introduces artistic practices and material culture in Africa.
 Overviewing the diversity of African practices, styles, and mediums, it ranges from the earliest sculptural traditions to modern developments in the 20th century, analyzing art, architecture, and material culture in relation to religious beliefs, social identity, political organization, and the radical changes brought by colonialism and modernity.

 This course examines the history and significance of land and its depiction in China from the fifth to the twentieth century.
 We will examine the cultural circumstances that promoted landscape to one of the most important subjects in Chinese art.
 Emphasis is placed on historical and interpretive issues that are important to the analysis of artwork and meaning.